CBS Mornings: Format

 CBS Mornings features many of the hallmarks of its predecessor, CBS This Morning, though with some adjustments.
 Graphics have been updated to use the unified CBS brand identity first introduced in late 2020.
 The "EyeOpener" segments have been retained at the start of each hour, but the 7:00 a.m. segment now serves as both a recap of the past day in news, and a teaser for segments to come on that morning's program.
 The central anchor table remains in place, but more casual seating arrangements including sofas and armchairs, which were rarely seen on the main CTM set, are also used at times.
+The reconfigured program retained the social media and YouTube channels created for CBS This Morning.

-The program also features additional long-form features similar to CBS Sunday Morning, particularly in its second hour.
+The program also features additional long-form features similar to CBS News Sunday Morning, particularly in its second hour.
 This revised format had been tested with CBS This Morning beginning earlier in 2021.

-Unlike its competitors, Today and Good Morning America, CBS Mornings does not have its own meteorologist.
-Instead, the broadcast relies on CBS News’ partnership with The Weather Channel with Jim Cantore and Stephanie Abrams most frequently presenting the forecast from Atlanta.
+Unlike its competitors, Today and Good Morning America, CBS Mornings does not have an in-house staff meteorologist, a carryover from predecessors The Early Show and CBS This Morning, the former of which eliminated on-staff weathercasters for its weekday national weather segments in 2011.
+Instead, weather forecasts are provided by The Weather Channel (via a partnership with CBS News established in March 2022) with Jim Cantore and Stephanie Abrams most frequently appearing.
+Occasionally, John Elliott and Lonnie Quinn of WCBS-TV appear in-studio during major weather events when Weather Channel meteorologists are not available from their Atlanta studios.

+On September 30, 2024, CBS introduced a third hour of the show, CBS Mornings Plus, hosted by Tony Dokoupil and Adriana Diaz, which is carried on CBS News 24/7 and select CBS owned-and-operated stations.
+Most CBS stations continue to air local morning news and lifestyle shows or syndicated programming during that hour.
+In October 2025, the show was cancelled as part of cuts by Paramount Skydance.